top of page

 LEVEL 1

-Year 11 is the beginning of a two year journey where students work towards attaining a NCEA Level 2 Qualification (which will automatically gain their NCEA Level 1).
+Year 11 is the beginning of a two year journey where students work towards attaining a NCEA Level 2 Qualification (which automatically gain their NCEA Level 1).

 YEAR 11 STUDENTS